[ Printer Friendly Version ] [ Report Abuse ]

 "Don't worry."
 I'd pinch his cheeks, but I'd probably cut myself.
 "People listen to what I say."

-He manages a smile, at which point, three girls fall to the floor in a swoon (they got petrified, but it was well-timed).
+He manages a smile, at which point, three girls swoon to the floor (they got petrified, but it was well-timed).

 Scorpius leaves the class in high-spirits, and so do I, because it is pretty nice to help someone when I can.
 And Potter thinks Witchy Business doesn't do good for the world.

 I miss Dom in the crowd, but we've got different classes anyway; I'll catch her at lunch.
-Walking down the hall, I hear snippets about Dom-this, Rose-that from people who sorely need lives of their own.
+Walking down the hall, I hear snippets about Dom-this, Rose-that.
 My ears perk up at a one whisper: "She swears she saw them leave the same hallway.
 Clothes all mussed up too."
 Were they talking about—?

 But I can't find the owner of the voice amidst the red and purple.
 I make my way to the next hall, and then my heart drops.